fleetdm/fleet/docs/cli/setup-guide.md

 Now run a live query again.
 You should notice results coming back more quickly.

-## Logging In To An Existing Fleet Instance
+# Logging In To An Existing Fleet Instance

-If you have an existing Fleet instance (version 2.0.0 or above), then simply run `fleet login` (after configuring your local CLI context):
+If you have an existing Fleet instance (version 2.0.0 or above), then simply run `fleetctl login` (after configuring your local CLI context):

 ```
 $ fleetctl config set --address https://fleet.corp.example.com